CurrentCoin/information/README.md

 CurrentCoin is an ERC20 token on the Ethereum network.

-CurrentCoin's ticker symbo, or abbreviation, is CUN.
+CurrentCoin's ticker symbol, or abbreviation, is CUN.

 Write to us at info@currentcoin.io.